janus-idp/backstage-plugins/plugins/topology/README.md

+# ❗DEPRECATED❗

+This package has been deprecated.

+Please use the **[@backstage-community/plugin-topology](https://www.npmjs.com/package/@backstage-community/plugin-topology)** package instead.

 # Topology plugin for Backstage

 The Topology plugin enables you to visualize the workloads such as Deployment, Job, Daemonset, Statefulset, CronJob, Pods and Virtual Machines powering any service on the Kubernetes cluster.